New Years Deals:

 Electric Unicycle Technical Terminology

-Jason McNeil (eWheels) proposed manufacturer specs standardization around ‘speed’, ‘range’, ‘power’.
-The terms proposed are found below:
+Jason McNeil (eWheels) proposed manufacturer specs standardization around ‘speed,’ ‘range,’ and ‘power.’
+The terms offered are found below:

 - Braking Distance: the distance required for a 70kg rider to come to a complete stop from a speed of 16kph (a speed at which most Wheels should be able to reach)